-This completely ruined piano was left outside in the elements to face no matter what comes.
+This completely ruined piano was left outside in the elements to face no matter what comes from Mother Nature.
 It is still holding together, but the musical bones are showing and there won’t be any more jingly things or solemn hymns coming from this one!
 Although it’s gone pretty rough after being abandoned to the elements, there’s a lot of great character here, the kind that only time and exposure to weather can give.

-Of course, the best time to shoot a vertical image is just after you’ve made a horizontal.
-If you like this view, there’s also an enjoyable vertical take of this piano called Broken Ballad #14851 here.
+Of course, the best time to shoot a vertical image is just after you’ve created a horizontal.
+If you like this view, there’s also an enjoyable vertical picture of this piano called Broken Ballad #14851.

 Location: Mechanicsburg, Cumberland County, Pennsylvania.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Sight Line #14902